 Hands off Black Families

 Black mothers are being targeted and criminalized, children are traumatized and entire families are torn apart.
 Ultimately, the community is negatively impacted with no resolution in sight.
 The mothers who are fighting the state-sponsored kidnapping of their children are isolated, in part, because our communities don’t understand the magnitude of this wholesale kidnap and there is an assumption that black mothers are unfit, inept, and automatically guilty of anything the oppressive State charges them with. #ArrestCPS is here to tell the real stories of families and fight for the return of all of our children

 - Black children are disproportionately represented in the foster care system in the United States and other imperialist countries.

-- Black parents ARE fighting in courts for years to regain custody, but continue to face barriers from the courts, as their children age out
+- Black parents ARE fighting to regain custody, but continue to face barriers from the courts, as their children age out

 - When the state kidnaps black children, the Black family is irreparably damaged

 - With little to no evidence black parents are criminalized and isolated.

 Our response is a return to a time when the community took care of each other.
 Through our work with the Uhuru Kijiji Childcare Collective, a collective of parents and supporters who come together to educate and sit with our children, we bring communities together so that we can solve problems, overturn contradictions and limit interaction with the state.

 ANWO, the mothers, and others come together to build local, national, and international action committees, whose job is to organize legal defense, political actions, fundraisers, and promotional materials.
 All in an effort to amplify state-sponsored kidnapping as an urgent issue.